Facebook Twitter Instagram

 3. Consider secondhand items

 The secondhand market is brimming with home decor options.
 You just have to be diligent in looking for items that you need.
-There’s plenty of great bargains that will save you a lot of money.
+There are plenty of great bargains that will save you a lot of money.
 Best of all, they add character to your home better than any generic furniture you find at IKEA.
 Some great stuff to buy secondhand are dressers, desks, frames, tables, baskets, vases, and vintage decor.

 4. Multi-purpose is better

 If you’re buying a big-ticket item, it shouldn’t just be for aesthetic purposes.
-It should have function as well.
+It should have a function as well.
 If it doesn’t add any function to a room, then don’t buy it.
-For instance, if you’re replacing your bed frames, maybe you’ll want one that has an under storage so you can have more space.
+For instance, if you’re replacing your bed frames, maybe you’ll want one that has an storage so you can have more space.
 Or if you want natural light during cold winter days, maybe get light, insulated curtains.
 Making home decor choices like these prevents you from having to buy multiple items.

 5. Pick a color scheme